-NAB CPS II means convertible preference shares, being fully paid preference shares issued by NAB on 17 December 2013.
+(b) the convertible preference shares issued by NAB on 17 December 2013.

 NAB Level 1 Group means NAB and those of its controlled entities included by APRA from time to time in the calculation of NAB's capital ratios on a Level 1 basis.